 Stress and sleep can affect hormonal function and increase cortisol levels, which is related to excess weight and belly fat.
 Once you reach your set point, your body will need time to adjust to the new weight.
 Cheating on your diet may be the key to success when it comes to losing weight.
 Thanks to the ketogenic diet, Atkins and South Beach, reducing carbs has become synonymous with losing weight.

-After that, your body will respond as if it were the “new normal,” meaning you can start losing weight again if you want or need to.
+After that, your body will adjust to the new set point and you can start losing weight again if needed.
 This will make you feel hungry, increasing the chances of overeating and slowing down the progress of weight loss.